badochov/ocamlformatter-vscode/README.md

 ## Known Issues

 - Merlin sometimes marks code as invalid after formatting
-- Doesn't or not always work on wsl
+- Doesn't or not always work on wsl, possible fix is to set path to `ocamlformat` manualy